cathyxiong/RPi_ADXL/README.md

 Every time you add new RPis to the system you must add new folders here to give them somewhere to upload to.

-**Note that `uploadDirectory` in RPi_settings.ini should only point to `/home/upload/RPi_ADXL_Storage/` as uploadADXL.py will find the correct unique folder by itself with its piID**
+**Note that `uploadDirectory` in RPi_settings.ini should only point to `/home/upload/RPi_ADXL_Storage/` as mainADXL.py will find the correct unique folder by itself with its piID**

 <br><br><br>
 #4.0 Running the RPi_ADXL
-RPi_ADXL is run by two main scripts: `mainADXL.py` and `uploadADXL.py`.
+RPi_ADXL is run by two main scripts: `mainADXL.py`.
 These are run with `python3`.
 Other scripts included in the script are used for testing/debugging purposes.

 **Note in LINUX: Press CTRL+C to interrupt a script and terminate it.**